Dreamegg D11 Max Sound Machine Review: Room-Filling White Noise

 Where it could improve

-- Heavier than our Yogasleep unit (it’s still portable, just not weightless when you clip it to backpack straps).
+- Heavier and denser-feeling than our Yogasleep travel sound machine (it’s still portable, just not as light)

 - The LED indicator light is bright in a dark room, so I cover it with a piece of painter’s tape or a sticky note.